 The Increasing Impact of AI on Recruitment

 As tech tycoons such as Elon Musk, and politicians like Andrew Yang sound the alarms on the future of AI, everyone is left wondering how AI will affect their careers.
 Will some people even have careers, as AI proves to be more precise, agile and cost-effective in most lines of work?
 But, the even more mind-boggling and worrisome question is, how will AI affect all of our careers?
 In many ways, the careers of every employee rely on the people responsible for the human resource management in their companies.
-What if AI replaces these people?
+What if AI takes charge of the HR functions of companies?
 Does a dystopian future await, where all of our data harvested determines our careers?
 The answer should be no.

 How is AI Being Used in Recruitment?

 As we’re theorizing the prospects of an absolute AI takeover, we’ll need to first highlight how AI is being used in recruitment.
 Is the role of AI so pervasive that recruiters are at risk of becoming irrelevant in the recruitment process?
 Let’s take a look at some of the ways AI has been introduced to recruitment and some its effects.

 Determining which Candidates Match Best for the Job

 Hiring teams are not always specialized for recruiting for all roles, and as such, it can be understandably difficult to screen for skills and technicalities.
 Luckily, AI resume screening can help read the candidates’ profiles and determine if they are a good match for the job.
 In addition, online assessment tools, personality tests and other screening methods can be facilitated with AI to determine the candidates’ technical abilities.